madacol/blog/Drafts/My values.md

 - Preserve **my identity** as much as possible

-    **My Identity** breaks the boundaries of my own physical body, my family is also part of who I am but in a lesser extent.
+    **My Identity** are all the things that I like about me that makes me who I am (My idealized self), and it breaks the boundaries of my own physical body.
+My family is also part of who I am but in a lesser extent.
 The same goes for friends, strangers, living beings, and non-living things too.
 But also the things that made us.

     I think as things get emotionally farther, the less I consider them to be **me**.

     This is probably a reaction to the fear of dying.

+- Reduce suffering

 # Sub-Values